 Investing six months prior to the final rate hike would have provided strong returns

 Historically, investing prior to the final rate hike in a cycle would have paid off.
 In the last 40 years, there were six hiking cycles that offer five years of returns data.
-Purchasing bonds regularly for a year starting six months prior to the last Fed rate hike in each of those cycles would have returned a range of 3.3% to 10.2% in the first 12 months in U.S. dollar terms.
+Purchasing bonds regularly for a year starting six months prior to the last Fed rate hike in each of those cycles would have returned a range of 3.3% to 10.2% in the first 12 months.
 Longer term, that year-long investment would have provided a five-year annualized total return that spanned from 5.9% to 15.6%.

 Bond market losses can be painful to endure, as rising rates cause bond prices to decline.
 The upside is that bond yields also rise, which may set the stage for higher income down the road.